Beniamiiin/Routable/README.md

 present(fromStoryboard: "StoryboardName")
 ```

-This method for presenting an initial view controller of storyboard.
+This method for presenting an initial view controller of a storyboard.

 ```
 present(fromStoryboard: "StoryboardName", presentationStyle: .currentContext, transitionStyle: .crossDissolve)
 ```

-This method for presenting an initial view controller of storyboard and with custom `presentationStyle` and `transitionStyle`.
+This method for presenting an initial view controller of a storyboard and with custom `presentationStyle` and `transitionStyle`.

 ```
 present(fromStoryboard: "StoryboardName", withIdentifier: "ControllerSegueIdentifier")